It’s inevitable that over time your ID card printer will become outdated.

 Most organisations continue to use their ID card printer long after it becomes outdated until it will physically no longer print, which if you ask us, is the worst way to go about this.

 If you knew it wasn’t driving correctly, would you continue to do so until you broke down?

 All ID card printers have a life expectancy, but sometimes, a better course of action is to make a change before an issue arises.

-Let’s start by looking at ways you can identify if your current printer is out of date, or if it’s time for a re-think.
+Firstly, you need to identify if your current printer is out of date, or if it may be in the near future.

 Out of Manufacturer’s Warranty Cover

 Every printer comes with a warranty period ranging from two to five years.